Course Introduction

 -

 Ensure you fully understand the theory of Internal Controls before performing any actions in the software.
-You cannot create Internal Controls until you have understood a problem.
-Unless your organization's maturity is very impressive, only create Internal Controls by name and owner; do not get involved with audits yet.
+You cannot create Internal Controls until you have understood and created your "problems".

 -

-Create one dummy Internal Control—complete with Audits and Maintenances—until you are fully familiar with the User Interface.
+Create one dummy Internal Control—complete with Audits and Maintenances— and "play" with the module until you are fully familiar with the User Interface.

 -